 - Like champagne, the wheat beer can then mature directly in the bottle.
 In other words: the yeast ferments the malt sugar contained in the wort.

 - The beer develops its distinctive flavor.
 Carbon dioxide is formed and gives the beer its typical lively nature.

-- After around four weeks of maturing, the brewmasters check whether the wheat beer is perfect.
+- After around three weeks of maturing, the brewmasters check whether the wheat beer is perfect.